microsoft/vscode-cmake-tools/docs/port/configure.md

 A clean configure deletes the `CMakeCache.txt` file and `CMakeFiles` directory from the build directory.
 This resets all of CMake's default state.

-A clean configure is required for certain build system changes, such as when the active kit changes, but may als be convenient as a "reset" if you have changed configuration settings outside of CMake Tools.
+A clean configure is required for certain build system changes, such as when the active kit changes, but may als be convenient as a reset if you have changed configuration settings outside of CMake Tools.

 CMake Tools will do a clean configure automatically if you change the active kit.